Worcester Greenstar CDI Classic Combi Boiler [Review & Installation Prices]

 - Greenstar 42CDi Classic

-Unsure about what size CDI Classic combi boiler you need for your property?
-No problem.
-This quick table gives an indication of which boiler you need.
+Unsure about what size CDi Classic combi boiler you need for your property?
+No problem — this quick table below gives a rough idea of which boiler size you need:

 Power Output & Size

 Don’t let the names fool you.
-Many boilers name, indicates the kw output.
-However, all four models in the CDI Classic combi range have a central heating output of 30kW.
+Whilst most boiler names indicate their kW output, all 4 models in the Classic combi range have a central heating output of 30kW.
 It’s the hot water output that gives this range its designations:

-The CDI Classic range differs slightly in terms of flow rate, too.
+The Greenstar CDi Classic range differs slightly in flow rate, too.

 Back in March 2018, we had a cold spell.
-Typical temperatures throughout the UK were around -4 for multiple days.
+Typical temperatures throughout the UK were around -4°C for multiple days.
 Naturally, in the likes of Scotland and Wales, the temperatures were even lower.

 Whilst it’s not a major issue and can be fixed easily.
 It’s still down time for your boiler, as well as an emergency boiler repair call out fee.
 Not good!